 Applications are accepted for fall admission only.
-Applications to Magazine Writing—along with all applications for financial aid—must be received by January 4.
+Applications to Magazine and Digital Storytelling—along with all applications for financial aid—must be received by January 4.

-Applications to Magazine writing, along with all applications for financial aid, must be received by January 4.
+Applications to Magazine and Digital Storytelling, along with all applications for financial aid, must be received by January 4.
 Late applications will be considered if space is available.

 Need an application?

 Applications are available from the GSAS application resource center starting in late September.